basicjohn/ParksApi.Solution/README.md

 1. Clone the repository: `$ git clone https://github.com/basicjohn/ParksApi.Solution.git`
 2. Navigate to the `ParksApi.Solution/` directory on your computer
 3. Open with your preferred text editor to view the code base
-4. To run Parks API:
+4. To run the ParksAPI:
    - Navigate to `ParksApi.Solution/ParksApi.Solution` in your command line
    - Run the command `dotnet restore` to restore the dependencies that are listed in the .csproj
    - Run the commmand `dotnet build` to build the project and its dependencies into a set of binaries